KZ2X Packet Node Description

 Occasionally I have observed destructive behavior with NET/ROM connections: systems will infinitely loop sending data to my system, but that data is never acknowledged.
 Usually I have to restart the system to reset these connections, which is obviously not ideal.
 I have no idea what’s going on, but have some packet capture data if anyone would like it for debugging.

 The use of a software TNC in lieu of a hardware TNC has been useful.
 Software modems can employ advanced signal processing techniques to recover data from noisy RF environments, while hardware modems usually cannot.
 For example, Direwolf runs multiple AFSK 1200 demodulators in parallel, returning frames decode successfully by any of them.
 It also applies heuristics based on knowledge of the structure of AX.25 to fix one and two bit decoding errors.
-Also, soft modems can evolve and advance on the same hardware, while hardware is constrained to how it was built.
+Further, soft modems can evolve and advance on the same hardware, while hardware is constrained to how it was built.
 FX.25 introduces forward error correction in a backwards compatible way into AX.25 frames: TNCs built before the invention of FX.25 cannot take advantage of this, while software can be upgraded.

 Conclusion